 The second logical step for a merchant is to turn to the App Store.
 Apps such as Extend or Allianz offer "extended warranties".
 However, their model has two strategic flaws, particularly for the European market.

 - The American model vs. European law: In the U.S., these apps often propose that the end customer pay for insurance at checkout.
 In Europe, the law is clear: the merchant is responsible for proper delivery.
 You can't pass this cost on to the customer.
-You must therefore integrate it, making it a direct "tax" on your margin for each sale.
+So you have to integrate it, making it a direct "tax" on your margin for each sale.

-- Insurance designed by insurers: These solutions are designed by insurers, not merchants.
+- Parcel insurance designed by insurers: These solutions are designed by insurers, not merchants.
 Their aim is to mutualize risk, not to optimize your logistics.
-The claims process, though digital, remains that of a traditional insurer, with its own delays and constraints.
+The claims process, although digital, remains that of a traditional insurer, with its own delays and constraints.

-The choice of insurance should not be a simple checkout add-on.
-It's a strategic decision that impacts margin, cash flow and customer loyalty.
-A solution that isn't designed with the merchant in mind is one that will cost him money in the long run.
+Choosing shipping insurance on Shopify shouldn't just be an add-on to checkout.
+It's a strategic decision that impacts margin, cash flow, last-mile efficiency and therefore loyalty.
+A solution that isn't designed with the merchant in mind is one that will ultimately cost him money.

 Faced with this ecosystem of "false good solutions", the alternative is a guarantee designed by logistics experts, for merchants.
-Claisy isn't an insurance policy you have to live with; it's a management tool you choose.
+Claisy is not an ad valorem insurance policy that you have to live with, it's a management tool that you choose: you save time for your customer relations teams (declaration in 5 minutes), gain agility for your cash flow (compensation in 72 hours) and maintain a high-quality brand image.

 - Compensation that protects your cash flow: the dispute is analyzed within 48 hours, and compensation paid within 72 hours.
 This guarantees that you can immediately return a product to your customer without impacting your cash flow.

 - Seamless integration: No application to install.
-A simple, free webhook connector, installed in 5 minutes, automatically covers all your shipments.
-Your customer sees nothing, your protection is total.
+A simple, free webhook connector, installed in 5 minutes, automatically covers all your shipments against all risks: loss, theft and breakage.
+Your customer sees nothing, and your protection is total, right up to the last kilometer.

 - A Model for Pros: Claisy fits into your cost structure.
 It has no impact on your conversion rate.
 It's a controlled investment for maximum ROI.

 Your choice of shipping protection on Shopify is a reflection of your ambition.
-You can accept the default solutions, with their low caps, endless delays and hidden costs.
-Or you can make a strategic decision.
+You can accept the default solutions, with their low Limits , long lead times and hidden costs.
+Or you can make a strategic decision and choose an alternative to Shopify insurance with Claisy: you'll stand out from the competition without spending more.

-Managing your risk doesn't mean ticking an "insurance" box.
-It means choosing a partner who understands your cash flow, customer satisfaction and operational efficiency challenges.
+Managing your risk doesn't mean ticking a "Shopify parcel insurance" box: it means choosing a partner who understands your cash flow, customer satisfaction and operational efficiency challenges.
 It means opting for a solution that transforms a cost center into a tangible competitive advantage.